While there’s no right number, you can go too far in either direction and end up hurting your credit score.

 Dear Speaking of Credit,

 Does having too many credit cards adversely affect one’s credit score?
 I understand that the credit score also depends on the total number of accounts.
-I already have six credit cards, out of which I got five within the last two years, and I just applied for a seventh one.
+I already have six credit cards, out of which I opened five within the last two years, and I just applied for a seventh one.
 Although I did get approved, now I’m thinking that maybe it was not a very good idea to apply in the first place.

 Dear Ayesha,Not only can having too many credit cards adversely affect your credit score, having too few cards can also hurt your score.
 And what’s even more confusing, the number of cards the score may consider as being too many this month could be too few next month.

 What’s a consumer who’s simply trying to protect her good credit score to do?
 No. 1, don’t worry.
 I’ll tell you why.

-More than anything, the fact that you have opened six new cards in two years tells me is that you must be faithfully making your payments on time each month and that you are in full control of your credit card usage.
-Just these two practices alone are enough to ensure a good score, regardless of any other lesser factors, such as the number of new account openings and cards.
+More than anything, the fact that you have opened six new cards in two years tells me that you must be faithfully making your payments on time each month and that you are in full control of your credit card usage.
+Just these two practices alone are enough to ensure a good credit score, regardless of any other lesser factors, such as the number of new account openings and cards.

 To answer your question about whether seven cards is too many, the best information I can give you comes from the FICO high achiever statistics, an analysis by the credit scoring giant into the habits and attributes of approximately 50 million U.S. consumers who score above 785.
 Base FICO scores range from 300 to 850.

 Additionally, these high achievers have an average of four credit cards or loans with balances, which tells us that, while it’s good to have seven cards, you should only owe on up to four – not all – of them.

 Unfortunately, one area where your experiences don’t coincide with those of the high achievers, but provides some insight into an aspect of your credit profile that can use some improvement, is in a set of statistics indicating that FICO high achievers have a lengthy, well-established, credit history and seldom open new accounts.

 This is where the message should be loud and clear that it’s time to give that accelerated card opening strategy of the past two years a rest.
 Simply maintain and manage the cards you have, while continuing to do what you’ve been doing – paying on time each month and keeping a low credit utilization percentage (individual and combined card balance/limit percentage) on any cards with balances.

 This means that, while it’s good to have the “right” number of cards, this number weighs very little within your score when compared to the factors comprising the three most important categories – payment history (35 percent), credit utilization (30 percent) and length of credit history (15 percent).
 Those latter three together amount to 80 percent of your score.

 Now, going forward, if you can resist the temptation to apply for or accept any offers for additional cards during the next two years, your “length of time since your most recent account opening” statistic will fall right in line with the high achiever number of 28 months – and you’ll be well on your way to your own high achiever credit score.
-Keep up the good work!